charlessu800/MMv3/docs/lab6.md

 When implementing the P controller, start with $K_p$ values of around 0.1 and tune up and down from there based on performance.
 To make sure the mouse does move forward, add 0.2 to the `throttle` for each motor in addition to your correction term.

 $K_p$: proportional gain.
 This value is responsible for determining how strongly we'll be correcting for error.
-You won't get a perfectly straight mouse, proporitonal control itself is not enough to completely correct our motor.

 ``` python
 ...